RishavMz/EncryptedChat/README.md

 * The receiver decrypts the message using his own private key.
 * The receiver removes the previously applied salt from the message.
 * Thus, the receiver receives the final message.

+### Note: These fixes took a lot of time and effort, hence worth noting then down
+> `When user sends a message, it is encrypted by the receiver's public key.
+Hence, it is stored in database anc can only be recovered by the receiver's private key.
+Then how can the receiver view his previously sent messages?` When the user sends a message be encrypting it with the receiver's public key, upon reaching the server, a copy of this message is created and is decrypted with the receiver's private key.
+Now, this is encrypted with the receiver's public key so that it can be decrypted with the sender's private key.
+Thereaftr, these two message copies encrypted by the sender's and receiver's public keys respectively are stored into the database.